Cheng-Lin-Li/Cheng-Lin-Li.github.io/about.md

 permalink: /about/
 ---

-Cheng-Lin (Clark) Li owned his Master’s Degree with research area on Data Informatics in Viterbi School of Engineering at University of Southern California (USC).
-My professional interests include A.I. especially in machine learning, natural language processing with data.
+My name is Cheng-Lin (Clark) Li.
+I received my Master of Scientist in Viterbi School of Engineering from University of Southern California (USC) on May 11, 2018.
+My research areas focus on data informatics especially in A.I., machine learning, natural language processing with big data.

 ### More Information

 I am a data scientist, machine learning engineer, proven lifelong learner, enabler from abstract concepts to business actions.
-This is my blog to discuss A.I., machine learning, natural language processing, knowledge graphs, information visualization and big data.
+This is my blog to discuss A.I., machine learning, natural language processing, knowledge graphs, information visualization and data mining.

 I am available on the data scientist, machine learning engineer job market.
 You can review my proven records on [LinkedIn page](https://www.linkedin.com/in/chenglin-li/).